FRANÇAIS

 Hybrid machining versus hard turning-investigation on process induced residual stresses

-Jomaa, W., Fredj, N. Ben, Songemene, Victor, Zaghbani, I. et Braham, C..
+Jomaa, W., Fredj, N. Ben, Songemene, Victor, Zaghbani, I. and Braham, C..
 2012. « Hybrid machining versus hard turning-investigation on process induced residual stresses ».
 In 1st International Conference on Virtual Machining Process Technology (VMPT) (Montréal, Québec, May 28-June 01, 2012)

 [thumbnail of Hybrid-Machining-versus-Hard-Turning-Investigation-on-Process-Induced-Residual-Stresses.pdf]